Is Cloudflare a free DNS (domain nameserver) provider?

 For customers on Free, Pro, or Business plans, Cloudflare does not charge for DNS queries.

 For customers on Enterprise plans, Cloudflare uses the number of monthly DNS queries as a pricing input to generate a custom quote.
-Any overages will not be charged.

 Where do I change my nameservers to point to Cloudflare?